jonas-lj/Ruffini/README.md

 </p>
 <p>
-The project is named after the italian mathematician Paolo Ruffini (1765-1822) who, among other things, contributed to group theory and was the first to give a proof (incomplete) that there is no general formula to solve quintic (and higher order) equations.
+The project is named after the italian mathematician Paolo Ruffini (1765-1822) who, among other things, contributed to group theory and was the first to give a proof (although incomplete) that there is no general formula to solve quintic (and higher order) equations.
 </p>